Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ![](../assets/shape_circular_ring.png)

+As before, the center and radius determine the position and size of the outer perimeter.

 #### Elliptical Ring

-A generalization of `CircularRing`, `EllipticalRing` has an ellipse as its outer shape.
-Its thickness along the horizontal and vertical dimension are supplied separately, making it far more flexible than `CircularRing`.
+A generalization of `CircularRing`, [`EllipticalRing`](@ref) has an ellipse as its outer shape.
+Its thickness along the horizontal and vertical dimension are supplied separately, making it more flexible than `CircularRing`.

 ```julia
 elliptcal_ring = EllipticalRing(